 always up-to-date; its age depends on the heartbeat command interval

 (typically 10 seconds).
-The status of the remote server includes the
+The status of the remote server returned by Stork includes the

 age of the data displayed.

-As of the Stork 0.8.0 release, the High Availability view may also contain the information about the heartbeat status between the two servers and the information about the failover progress.
-This information is only available while monitoring Kea version 1.7.8 and later.
+As of the Stork 0.8.0 release, the High Availability view also contains information about the heartbeat status between the two servers and information about failover progress.

 The failover progress information is only presented when one of the